mgduda/convert_mpas/README.md

 the target point.

 ## To-do:
-- Add command-line arguments to specify nLat, nLon, deltaLat, deltaLon, startLat, startLon, endLat, endLon
-- Add basic information on compiling and running to this README
 - Experiment with OpenMP directives to speed up interpolation
 - Clean up print statements and possibly add timing information to output
 - Ensure that, for cell fields, the interpolation location lies within the triangle